Un Samayal Arayil: Un Samayal Arayil

-Baradwaj Rangan wrote, "The problem, primarily, is one of tone.
+Baradwaj Rangan from The Hindu wrote, "The problem, primarily, is one of tone.
 It becomes increasingly hard to figure out whether the film is a light comedy of errors or a more serious meditation on what Kalidasa eventually calls an “inferiority complex”...
 There's no sense of consequence, nothing at stake.
 As a result, Un Samayalarayil ends up half-baked".
 The Times of India gave it 3 stars out of 5 and wrote, "this film is like a nutritious meal that not only fills your stomach but also leaves your taste buds tingling".
 Deccan Chronicle gave 2.5 stars out of 5 and wrote, "Despite a wafer thin story, while the first half is engaging, post interval it drags as it deviates from the main story to uninteresting extraneous subplots...In spite of its shortcoming, the movie is fairly engaging".
 Rediff gave the film 3 out of 5 stars and wrote, "Un Samayal Arayil a thoroughly enjoyable light romantic comedy", calling it "refreshingly different and definitely worth watching".
 Hindustan Times wrote, "Somehow, food begins to fade out of the plot, rendering the title a trifle imprecise, and the escapades of the younger couple hog much of the screen time post intermission.
 This is a classic pitfall of Indian movies which get too ambitious filling their plates with more than what they can digest".
 Sify wrote, "It tries to weaves together taste, flavour and love but due to a wafer thin script drags, especially the second half".
 IANS gave 2 stars out of 5 and wrote, "Prakash Raj attempts to cook a love story with all the wrong ingredients that makes his final product avoidable.
 Un Samayal Arayil...also boasts a potential story, but misses the charm of the original that swept the audiences off their feet.
 The film does have its moments, but not enough to make you root for it".